Croatia in the Eurovision Song Contest 2019: Competing entries

 On 20 November 2018, HRT opened a submission period where artists and composers were able to submit their entries to the broadcaster with the deadline on 10 January 2019.
 Songs submitted were required to be in English, French, Italian or Croatian.
 162 entries were received by the broadcaster during the submission period.
 A seven-member expert committee consisting of Ivana Vrdoljak Vanna (singer), Zlatko Turkalj Turki (radio host), Igor Geržina (producer of HRT's Jazz Orchestra), Ante Pecotić (composer and producer), Antonija Šola (singer, actress and composer), Zlatko Gal (music critic) and Željen Klašterka (Head of the Croatian Eurovision Delegation) reviewed the received submissions and selected sixteen artists and songs for the competition.
-HRT announced the competing entries on 23 December 2019 and among the artists were Neda Parmac of Gelato Sisters who represented Bosnia in the Eurovision Song Contest 2005 and Croatia in the Eurovision Song Contest 2010 as a member of Feminnem, and Marko Škugor of 4 Tenora who represented Croatia in the Eurovision Song Contest 2013 as a member of Klapa s Mora.
+HRT announced the competing entries on 23 December 2018 and among the artists were Neda Parmac of Gelato Sisters who represented Bosnia and Herzegovina in the Eurovision Song Contest 2005 and Croatia in the Eurovision Song Contest 2010 as a member of Feminnem, and Marko Škugor of 4 Tenora who represented Croatia in the Eurovision Song Contest 2013 as a member of Klapa s Mora.
 On 29 January 2019, 4 Tenora withdrew their song "Brod bez imena", written by Eduard Botrić and Matko Šimac, due to a previously scheduled concert and replaced with "Nisam to što žele" performed by Kim Verson.
 The running order of the final was determined by HRT and announced on 4 February 2019.